TGDivy/TGDivy/README.md

 ## 💬🌞

-> When you are talented you do it whatever it is until your fingers bleed or your eyes are ready to fall out of your head. ~ Stephen King
+> You're always free to change your mind and choose a different future, or a different past. ~ Richard Bach

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )